fareen341/Django-DRF-End-To-End/README.md

 1. Makemigrations is used to generate migration files that represent changes to your database schema.
 It doesn't apply any changes to the database itself.
 2. Where as migarte apply those changes.
 For example we have added default price as $ 200, so makemigration will created a database schema with default values, but does not change the values of the db.
 Like i have data in database which has no price, so after migrate changes will get applied and that price will become $ 200 automatically.
 3. It is very important to review migration when working on production db.
+4. Here in models first i dont have default value, second time i give default values in models from that migrations onwards the default values will be apply.
-4. Do migratation of your app only and always do show migrations and review migrate:
+5. Do migratation of your app only and always do show migrations and review migrate:
 <pre>
 $ python manage.py makemigrations myapp
 $ python3 manage.py showmigrations